fongandrew/hydeout/about.md

 The International Society for Biomolecular Archaeology (ISBA) is an international community of researchers working on degraded biological remains from a range of archaeological, paleoanthropological, and paleontological contexts.
 The society aims to promote the study of ancient biomolecules to better understand our shared human past.

-ISBA sponsors a biennial [ISBA conference](/category/meetings.md) that has grown to more than 600 international participants since its [founding in 2004](/pastmeetings.md).
+ISBA organizes a biennial [ISBA conference](/category/meetings.md) that has grown to more than 600 international participants since its [founding in 2004](/pastmeetings.md).
 [Society membership](/membership) supports our biennial [research prizes and awards](/awards), as well as [micro-grants](/funding) for workshops.
 Please see our [Meetings](/category/meetings) page for information about conference registration and abstract submission.

 ISBA uses Twitter ([@ISBArchaeology](https://twitter.com/ISBArchaeology)), as well as our website, to disseminate the [our latest news](/category/news) about our upcoming meetings, events, and other activities.
 For more information about or upcoming and past events, please see our [Events](/events) page.
 Information about advertised studentships and job listings are available on our [Career](/category/career) page.